nus-cs2030s/2122-s2/docs/environments.md

 ## Java version

 Java is a language that continues to evolve.
 A new version is released every six months.
-For CS2030S, we will _only_ use Java 11, the most recent version with long-term support.
+For CS2030S, we will _only_ use Java 11, the second most recent version with long-term support[^1].
 Specifically, we use `openlogic-openjdk-11.0.8+10` on Ubuntu 20.04.3 LTS.

 ## Programming Servers